Home Compare ORA.PA vs TIT.MI

 Orange vs Telecom Italia S.p.A.: Which Stock Looks Stronger in 2026?

-Telecom Italia S.p.A holds the cleaner structural position, with the lead spread across stability and growth.
+Telecom Italia S.p.A holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Orange still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON